SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ## Overview

-5/31/2019: Default endpoints need updating.

-Using the SelfKey Identity Wallet (desktop application) and SelfKey Extension (browser plugin), we can utilize a user's Ethereum blockchain address for authentication to your website.
+Using the SelfKey Identity Wallet (desktop application) and SelfKey Extension (browser plugin), we can utilize a user's Decentralized Identifier (DID) for authentication to your website.
 The configuration object has similar structure for both SelfKey Extension and SelfKey Marketplace integrations, but has several distinctions for each and is usually placed in different places.

 The SelfKey Extension configuration object would be usually passed directly when initialized inside selfkey-client-lib.
 The SelfKey Marketplace integration object will usually be stored in the Selfkey API (Airtable inside *relying_party_config field*), you will need to submit the configuration (or all relevant details) to us.